About Haakon Fossen

 Anita Torabi (PhD 2007, now with CIPR)

-Tord Erlend Skeie Johansen (PhD not defended, now with Statoil)
+Tord Erlend Skeie Johansen (PhD never defended, now with Statoil)

 Øystein Larsen (PhD 2002, now with Statoil)